Commonly asked questions about bad credit remortgages

 What are the interest rates?

 Interest rates from bad credit mortgage lenders may be higher than those for borrowers who have good credit scores.
-The interest rate you are offered will depend entirely on your financial situation.
-Rates begin at 1.38%, and the flexibility of choice from our panel of lenders means you'll be able to find the most suitable rates possible.
+The interest rate you are offered will depend entirely on your financial situation, but the flexibility of choice from our panel of lenders means you'll be able to find the most suitable rates possible.

 Can I stay on my current lender’s standard variable rate (SVR)?